UtkarshVerma/hugo-dream-plus/exampleSite/content/post/mos.md

 ![Wiring Diagram](https://raw.githubusercontent.com/UtkarshVerma/blog/source/static/images/mos/wiring.jpg)
 Once the tool is downloaded, wire up your ESPer with any **USB to TTL Converter** since the flashing is to be done via **UART**.

-To keep things applicable to a larger reader-base, I'll be proceeding with my good `ol **Arduino UNO**.
+To keep things applicable to a larger reader-base, I'll be proceeding with my good 'ol **Arduino UNO**.
 It's possible to use an Arduino as a **USB to TTL Converter** since it has an in-built **CH340G Converter** which the Arduino uses for programming the ATmega IC.
 Now wire up **ESPer** according to the wiring diagram posted above.
 Once done it should look something like this.

 ![ESPer Wired Up](https://raw.githubusercontent.com/UtkarshVerma/blog/source/static/images/mos/wiring-real.jpg)